kcorkan/notification-apps/README.md

 Read more details about the Timebox Misalignment Notifier app [here](./timebox-misalignment-notifier/README.md).
 Get the app html code [here](./timebox-misalignment-notifier/deploy/Ugly.txt).

 ![screenshot](./images/timebox-misalignment-notifier-app.png "This is an example")

+##### NOTE: These apps are provided in an AS-IS state and should be validated by the users planning to implement them in a production environment.
+These apps are not supported by the Rally Support team.
+If you find an issue with the app, please report the issue via GitHub repositiory by creating a new issue.